Persistent File Protection - About

 Persistent File Protection (PFP) provides a secure file container that is portable, universally accessible and built on top of open standards.
 Regardless of where files are stored, PFP allows organizations to select, protect and share a file with anyone and also maintain full visibility into how it is being used and revoke access at anytime.

 This is achieved via the new .tdf.html file format.
-When PFP is toggled on for an email, the sender will see .tdf.html added to the end of their supported attachments.
+When PFP is toggled on for an email, you will see .tdf.html added to the end of your attachments.
 Once the file is sent and a recipient downloads and opens the file, it will open a web page with the file displayed in Virtru's Secure Reader.
 This ensures that no matter where the file goes, it is always protected and only authorized parties can view it.

-The rest of this article includes more information about PFP features, functionality, and an overview of the end-user experience.
+The rest of this article includes more information about how to use PFP features.
 Please note that PFP integrates with leading Email Gateway providers and Digital Rights Management solution providers.

 Supported File Types

-Supported files and attachments for PFP include: .pdf, .docx, .xlsx, .pptx, .jpg, .png and .md
+Supported files and attachments for PFP include: .pdf, .docx, .xlsx, .pptx, .jpg, and .png

 Persistent File Protection (PFP) is implemented as a security option for attachments in the Virtru for Gmail browser extension.
-A user sending attachments can enable PFP by toggling the Persistent Protection button in the Gmail compose window.
-Attachments do not have persistent protection until the persistent protection is toggled on.
+A you can enable PFP for an attachment by toggling the Persistent Protection button in the Gmail compose window.
+Attachments do not have persistent protection until persistent protection is toggled on.